JUA96/Joe-Portfolio/README.md

 - Social Media Analysis of the 2019 Democrat Presidential Primaries, using R.
 - Analysis of the impact of Chinese Financial flows on state level governance in Africa, using R.

-You can find the remaining projects here: https://github.com/JUA96?tab=repositories
+You can find the [remaining projects here](https://github.com/JUA96?tab=repositories)